Elementary-team/flutter-elementary/packages/elementary_test/README.md

 ## Description

-A handy testing library for the apps built with Elementary.
+A handy testing library for apps built with Elementary.

 ## Overview

-This library offers some handy tools to test WidgetModel from the Elementary package.
+This library offers some handy tools to test `WidgetModel` from the Elementary package.

 ### testWidgetModel method

-The main testing tool is the testWidgetModel function that executes a test.
-The parameters it requires are the name of a test, the function preparing WidgetModel for testing, and the function of the test itself.
+The main testing tool is the `testWidgetModel` function, which executes a test.
+The parameters it requires are the name of the test, the function preparing the `WidgetModel` for testing, and the test function itself.

-### testFunction
+### a testFunction parameter

-This is a function of a test itself.
-When passed the WidgetModel, this function describes its behavior and verifies the result.
-The function also uses a tester to manipulate the phases of a WidgetModel life cycle, and the BuildContext mock.
+This is a function of the test itself.
+When passed the `WidgetModel`, this function describes its behavior and verifies the result.
+The function also uses a tester to manipulate the phases of the `WidgetModel` lifecycle and a `BuildContext` mock.

 ## How to use
 ```dart